-What Can a Handyman Do in Raymore, Missouri?
+What Can a Handyman Do Without a License in Raymore, Missouri?

 Missouri does not have a single, statewide “general contractor license” for handymen; contractor licensing is primarily handled by cities/counties, and permits are issued locally.
 In Raymore (Cass County), you should expect to need a city business license and—depending on the scope—trade permits/inspections; electrical/plumbing/HVAC work is commonly restricted to locally licensed trades.
 There is no universal statewide handyman dollar-threshold exemption; instead, limits are set by local building codes/permit rules and by whether a job crosses into regulated trades.